hmcts/design-system/app/views/components/identity-bar/README.md

 ## Primary button plus secondary action menu

-The action menu uses the [Menu](/components/menu) component which can be configured to show as a drop down menu.
+This [menu](/components/menu) is made up of multiple menus.
+The first consists of just one button and is exposed because it's a primary action.
+The second menu consists of two secondary options are placed within a drop down menu because of this.

 {{dsExample({
   name: 'identity-bar',